thereviews/thereviews.github.io/_posts/2025-12-11- 8-Channel-NVR.md

 <!-- /wp:separator -->

 <!-- wp:paragraph -->
-<p>The <strong>PG108H-8P</strong> is a strong budget-friendly 8-channel NVR that delivers <strong>4K recording, built-in PoE, and reliable smart motion alerts</strong> for people and vehicles.
+<p>The <strong>VIKVIZ PG108H-8P</strong> is a strong budget-friendly 8-channel NVR that delivers <strong>4K recording, built-in PoE, and reliable smart motion alerts</strong> for people and vehicles.
 It works best with VIKVIZ cameras, includes efficient H.265+ compression, and supports remote viewing via a free app and desktop client.
 If you want a <strong>simple, powerful system without subscriptions</strong>, this one punches above its price class.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->